 2.3 Chemical Tracers and Nutrient Dynamics

 Chemical health of horticultural soils is represented by balanced nutrient availability, optimal ranges of pH and lack of toxic accumulations.
 Soil organic carbon is a master variable controlling overall chemical health, which includes cation exchange capacity (how many nutrients can be retained by the soil), nutrient retention, buffering action and micronutrient chelation.
-That is, this statement has ample backing for proof: Long-term experiments conducted at the Indian Institute of Horticultural Research, Bengaluru, indicate that soils receiving continuous vegetable cultivation without organic manuring have decreased in their organics; for instance between 0.85%– 0.42%, a staggering decline over fifteen years by which soil's critical marker dropped to 50%.
+That is, this statement has ample backing for proof: Long-term experiments conducted at the Indian Institute of Horticultural Research, Bengaluru, indicate that soils receiving continuous vegetable cultivation without organic manuring have decreased in their organics; for instance, between 0.85%– 0.42%, a staggering decline over fifteen years by which soil's critical marker dropped to 50%.
 On the other hand, organic carbon levels above 2.0% were noted with integrated nutrient management practices all the time and promoted better nutrient use efficiencies besides improved crop quality parameters.
 Beyond organic carbon, maintaining soil pH within the optimal 6.0–7.5 range is critical for nutrient accessibility, while regulated electrical conductivity minimizes the risk of soluble salt toxicity that can detrimentally affect germination and water absorption (Ileana et al., 2020).

-2.4 Biolog indicators and Microbial Diversity
+2.4 Biology indicators and Microbial Diversity

 Biological indicators are the most sensitive and responsive parameters of soil health status in horticultural ecosystems.
 The quantity of microbial biomass carbon, which varies from 150–500 μg g⁻¹ in productive horticultural soils reflects the living fraction of soil organic matter as well as acts as a source and sink of plant-available nutrients.
 Activities of soil enzymes, such as dehydrogenase, phosphatase, urease, and β-glucosidase provide functional evaluations of nutrient transformation potentials.
-In well-managed horticultural soils the usual Shannon diversity index (H′ ) for soil microbial community is greater than 3.0 and less than 2.0 in degraded fields.
-Pseudomonas, Bacillus, Trichoderma and the arbuscular mycorrhizal fungi (AMF) of the genus Glomus are key microbial groups that can fulfil functions related to solubilisation of nutrients, suppression of plant pathogens and induction of stress tolerance in horticultural rhizospheres.
+In well-managed horticultural soils, the usual Shannon diversity index (H′ ) for soil microbial community is greater than 3.0 and less than 2.0 in degraded fields.
+Pseudomonas, Bacillus, Trichoderma and the arbuscular mycorrhizal fungi (AMF) of the genus Glomus are key microbial groups that can fulfil functions related to solubilization of nutrients, suppression of plant pathogens and induction of stress tolerance in horticultural rhizospheres.
 Integrating these biological parameters into routine monitoring frameworks facilitates the early detection of soil ecological stress, as microbial community dynamics frequently exhibit shifts well before significant alterations in soil chemical properties become apparent (Bhaduri et al., 2022).

 Table 1: Soil Health Parameters Under Different Management Systems